 The intellectual capital of the Company depends to a large extent on all of its people, but also depends on its operational and organisational structures and on internal and external relations with all Stakeholders.
-Organisational and personal training must therefore be permanent and ongoing, and must be in line with the strategy of the Group.
+Organisational and personal training must therefore be permanent and ongoing, and must be in line with the strategy established at the Group level.